 Q. What do hurricane warnings mean?

 A. A hurricane watch means that hurricane-force winds are possible within 48 hours.
 A hurricane warning means that hurricane-force winds are likely within 36 hours.

 Q. What caused Hurricane Katrina?

-A. Hurricane Katrina (2005) was one of the five deadliest hurricanes to ever strike the U.S. and is tied with Hurricane Andrew (2017) as one the most costly hurricanes in the Atlantic (both storms did an estimated $125 billion of damage each).
+A. We are often asked about Hurricane Katrina (2005), one of the five deadliest hurricanes to ever strike the U.S. and tied with Hurricane Andrew (2017) as one the most costly hurricanes in the Atlantic (both storms did an estimated $125 billion of damage each).
 The damage and loss of life inflicted by this powerful hurricane in Louisiana and Mississippi were devastating, with effects stretching into Florida panhandle, Georgia, and Alabama.

 Katrina was a complex storm, but to put it simply: Katrina started with the interaction of a tropical wave and the remnants of a weakening storm known as Tropical Depression Ten; the pressure disturbance become organized over the central Bahamas on August 23.
 It rapidly strengthened into a tropical storm and then a hurricane by the next day.
 Katrina was lifted towards Florida by upper-level steering winds and became a category 1 hurricane a few hours before landfall in southern Florida on the 25th.
 Katrina was on shore for about 7 hours and then moved into the Gulf of Mexico, reaching category 5 intensity on August 28.
 Katrina weakened to a strong category 3 or category 4 hurricane before making landfall on the northern Gulf coast.